 We’ve already talked about the importance of saving up for housing repairs.
 There are also ways you can spend less on house repairs when they do come.

-For instance, consider doing repair or remodel jobs yourself.
+For instance, consider doing repair or remodeling jobs yourself.
 Little jobs like fixing faucet leaks or replacing a linoleum floor can be easy with a little training.

 Check out YouTube videos or visit your local home improvement store for instructions on making smaller repairs yourself.